“Care is First and Foremost – especially when transferring between our Safe Bubbles”

 - NO EXCURSIONS: we have postponed all centre excursions for the foreseeable future to eliminate contact with strangers or unclean surfaces.
 There is ample exciting discovery, exploration and fun awaiting our children still in our nature-packed playgrounds.

-- PRE-BOOKED TOURS: There will be no tours during Level 3.
-Once we reopen in Level 2, parents booked in for a tour must be asymptomatic and must use our hand sanitisers or wash their hands on site before starting the tour.
+- PRE-BOOKED NEW ENROLMENT TOURS: There will be no tours during Level 3.
+Once in Level 2, parents booked in for a tour must be asymptomatic and must use our hand sanitisers or wash their hands on site before starting the tour.
 We will maintain a 1m distance rule as per requirements here https://covid19.govt.nz/.
 New parents being toured will not need to touch/contact anything (our enrolment forms are now completely online).
 Once enrolled, rules #1- #13 continue to apply for the foreseeable future.

 - GREETINGS: Friendly “East Cost waves” and respectful “Salutes” will be practiced at our centre from now on (who knew the Military had picked a future trendy contactless greeting for all of society!).